KaizenixCore/oracle-apex-installer/README.md

 This is an **intelligent automation solution** that transforms a complex, multi-hour Oracle APEX installation process into a simple, automated workflow.
 Think of it as your personal DevOps engineer that:

 - **Understands Your System**: Automatically detects your Linux distribution and adapts accordingly
-- **Handles Dependencies**: Installs and configures Docker, Java, and all required tools
+- **Handles Dependencies**: Installs Docker, Java, Zenity, and all required tools
 - **Deploys Everything**: Sets up Oracle Database XE 21c, APEX, and ORDS in perfect harmony
-- **Fixes Common Issues**: Automatically patches known errors (571, 404, proxy authentication)
+- **Native GUI Manager**: Provides a modern, multi-language graphical interface for management
-- **Provides Management Tools**: Creates helper scripts for easy day-to-day operations
+- **System Integration**: Creates Desktop Shortcuts and Systemd services for auto-start on boot

 <br>